 But is the length of my content the only determining factor?
 No. Various studies have found a correlation between long content and good rankings, but not a causality.
 In plain language: long content isn't necessarily high-quality and informative and it doesn't mean it will automatically appear in the top positions in Google.

 However, it's highly likely that a 2000-word article will be far more informative than a 500-word article.
 Therefore, focus on creating quality and informative content rather than solely considering the length of your texts.

 A study by Backlinko supports this statement.
 It says that long content achieves far better positions in the SERPS than content that is less long.

 According to the research, the average length of the top 10 search results is 1,447 words.
 Hubspot, on the other hand, recommended a content length of approximately 2,100 - 2,400 words for 2020.
 Again, a similar study by SerpIQ provides different data, as the following graphic illustrates:

 How long your content will be in the new year is, of course, up to you.
-However, the basic message is clear: longer and more informative content inevitably performs better.
-Backlinko's research also found another advantage: The longer the content, the more domains link to a given article.
+However, the basic message is clear: longer and more informative content will inevitably perform better.
+Backlinko's research also found another advantage: The longer the content, the more domains linked to a given article.
 This in turn leads to better rankings.
 So there is nothing to be said against putting a little more effort into content creation and treating a topic in depth.

 Semantic Search & Search Intention

 A few years ago, we mostly only concentrated on the focus keyword of a text.
 The result?
 These texts were often over-optimized and unnatural.
 Nowadays, it should be clear to everyone that things like keyword stuffing are no longer appropriate let alone useful.

 In 2021, the significance of search intent and semantic search will also increase.
 It will therefore be much more important to question the objective of the searcher and provide relevant answers.